XingchenCedricXu/xingchencedricxu.github.io/_pages/research.md

 7. "Rescource Subscription Strategy." (with three coauthors)

-8. "Algorithmic Pricing with Stragetic Users." (with two coauthors)
+8. "Algorithmic Pricing with Strategic Users." (with two coauthors)

 9. "Disclosure Policy and UGC." (with three coauthors)